Review of searches for vector-like quarks, vector-like leptons, and heavy neutral leptons in proton-proton collisions at $\sqrt{s}$ = 13 TeV at the CMS experiment: Theoretical motivation for vector-like leptons

 \section{Theoretical motivation for vector-like leptons}

 {\tolerance=800 Vector-like leptons (VLLs) are color-singlet counterparts of VLQs, \ie, leptons with left- and right-handed components transforming in the same way under the EW gauge symmetry group.
-Such new states arise in a wide variety of BSM scenarios, including but not limited to supersymmetric models~\cite{Martin:2009bg,Graham:2009gy,Endo:2011mc,Zheng:2019kqu}, models with extra spatial dimensions~\cite{Kong:2010qd,Huang:2012kz}, and grand unification~\cite{Nevzorov:2012hs,Dorsner:2014wva,Joglekar:2016yap}.
+Such new states arise in a wide variety of BSM scenarios, including but not limited to supersymmetric models~\cite{Martin:2009bg,Graham:2009gy,Endo:2011mc,Zheng:2019kqu,Aguilar-Saavedra:2009fxa}, models with extra spatial dimensions~\cite{Kong:2010qd,Huang:2012kz}, and grand unification~\cite{Nevzorov:2012hs,Dorsner:2014wva,Joglekar:2016yap}.
 Expansions of the SM with one or more vector-like fermion families may provide a dark matter candidate~\cite{Schwaller:2013hqa,Halverson:2014nwa,Bahrami:2016has,Bhattacharya:2018fus}, and account for the mass hierarchy between the different generations of particles in the SM via their mixings with the SM fermions~\cite{Agashe:2008fe,Redi:2013pga,Falkowski:2013jya}.
 Furthermore, VLLs are also among the proposed solutions~\cite{Endo:2011mc,Dermisek:2013gta, Megias:2017dzd,Kawamura:2019rth,Hiller:2020fbu} to the observed tensions between the experimental measurements and the SM prediction of the anomalous magnetic moment of the muon~\cite{Muong-2:2006rrc,Muong-2:2021ojo}. }

 Vector-like leptons may be \SU2 doublets $\VLLL=(\VLLE,\VLLN)$ or singlets \VLLE, where \VLLE and \VLLN denote the electrically charged and neutral states, respectively.
+These heavy lepton states are independent of possible neutrino mass generation mechanisms~\cite{Aguilar-Saavedra:2009fxa}.
 In the doublet models, the \VLLE and \VLLN are mass-degenerate at tree level and may be pair produced, $pp\to\VLLE\VLLEbar/\VLLN\VLLNbar$, or produced in association, $pp\to\VLLEbar\VLLN/\VLLE\VLLNbar$.
 Only the $pp\to\VLLE\VLLEbar$ production mode is available for the singlet model.

-Electroweak precision data allows the mixing angle between VLLs and SM leptons to be ${\lesssim}10^{-2}$, permitting prompt decays for mass values in the neighborhood of the EW scale~\cite{Dermisek:2014cia,Dermisek:2014qca}.
 Prior to direct searches at the LHC, a lower bound of about 100\GeV was placed by the L3 Collaboration at the CERN LEP collider on such additional heavy lepton states~\cite{Achard:2001qw}.